 Fountain of Neptune

 Large statue on the corner of Palazzo Vecchio.
-Neptune in center surrounding by bronze statues on four corners.
+Neptune is in the center, surrounded by bronze statues on four corners.
 Can you find the dolphin?
-Without a dolphin it is not Neptune!
+Without a dolphin, it is not Neptune!

 Location: Piazza della Signoria